educational-resources-and-services/bibletags-widget/README.md

 Post-launch:

+* Have error messages written to console on invalid API calls
 * Implement synonyms and related words
   * Create DB tables with many-to-many relationships to hold this information
   * Utilize open source data already existing on this *OR* develop an algorithm to get a rough listing and have volunteer scholars edit it.